 Izabal is home to a diverse community of some of Guatemala’s poorest communities, and tackling the economic drivers of deforestation is essential to achieving the project’s goals.

 We’re proud to say that over 100 communities are impacted by the project – that’s 3,250 families whose lives are being transformed by job creation, agricultural training, and increased access to legal and financial resources.
-The project aims to create 716 jobs, with 30% of held by women.
+The project aims to support nearly 720 jobs, with 30% of held by women.

 Our NGO partner on the ground, Fundaeco, is improving access to healthcare for underserved groups (such as non-Spanish speaking indigenous women) through establishing healthcare posts and mobile units with nurses to improve coverage for people living in remote areas, providing interpreters and transport to improve access to services, and running education on women’s health especially reproductive health and family planning.